Continue Reading Below

 Previously, the retailer had an app specifically for groceries and another app for everything else, but on Friday, the company announced it has combined the Walmart Grocery app into the regular Walmart app.

-“Customers love both of our apps, but we know they would like an easier way to shop without having to switch between the two,” Janey Whiteside, Walmar's chief customer officer and executive vice president, wrote in a company announcement.
+“Customers love both of our apps, but we know they would like an easier way to shop without having to switch between the two,” Janey Whiteside, Walmart's chief customer officer and executive vice president, wrote in a company announcement.
 “Imagine making two trips to the store: one for groceries and one for all the other things you need.
 That would get really old … quite quickly."

 According to the announcement, customers will be able to buy groceries and other items for pickup or delivery using the app.
 They can also manage prescriptions and use Walmart Pay on the combined app.